ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 ## 4.0 Assumptions
 * A ratio outside of the upper or lower thresholds is due to a thousand pounds error
+* If the principal variable is found to be a thousand pounds error, then it is assumed that all other monetary values are also thousand pounds errors
 * Returned value (target variable) and predictive value are well correlated and are intended to be reported in the same denomination (i.e., thousand pounds)
-* Returned value (target variable) and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)
+* Returned value (principal variable) and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)
 * The auxiliary variable is known and available for all contributors processed by the method
 * Thresholds set are a good indication of whether a value should be corrected

-## 5.0 Method Input and Output
+## 5.0 Method Input and Output - need DST input to finalise
 ### 5.1 Input Records
 Input records must include the following fields of the correct types:

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
-* Question Number(s) – Numeric
+* Principal Variable – Single variable, numeric
+* Target Variable(s) – Can be a list, numeric – nulls allowed
+* Predictive Variable – Single variable, numeric – nulls allowed if unavailable
-* Target Variable – Numeric, nulls allowed
+* Predictive Variable Type – e.g., return, impute, etc., numeric – nulls allowed
 * Auxiliary Variable – Numeric
-* Auxiliary Variable Type – Numeric
 * Upper Limit – Numeric
 * Lower Limit – Numeric

 Unless otherwise noted, fields must not contain null values.
 All other fields shall be ignored.

-Note that the predictive variable is indirectly defined as the target variable in the predictive period.
+Note that the predictive variable is indirectly defined as the principal variable in the predictive period.

 ### 5.2 Output Records
 Output records shall always contain the following fields with the following types:

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
+* Original Principal Variable – Numeric
-* Question Number(s) – Numeric
+* Corrected Principal Variable – Numeric
+* Original Target Variables – Can be a list, numeric – nulls allowed
+* Corrected Target Variables – Can be a list, numeric – nulls allowed
 * TPC Marker – Numeric, to indicate if thousand pounds correction made as result of the method
-* Original Target Variable – Numeric
-* Corrected Target Variable – Numeric
 * Date Changed – String in “DDMMYYYY” format

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.